 Don’t worry; the smell is not strong because the fish is steamed.
 Every can is an exceptional masterpiece!
 You will finish the tour with a delightful tasting – sardine, bread, and Portuguese wine!

-You will visit the best palaces and castles in Portugal.
-The tickets for Pena Palace and Saint George Castle in Lisbon are included in the price.
+You will visit the best palaces in Portugal.
+The ticket for Pena Palace is included in the price.
 And your local guide will be with your group to answer your questions.

 Do you want to book more nights in Portugal?

 Visit the Douro Valley, the birthplace of Port wine!
 Book online extra night & Douro Valley Tour (Post-tour extension).
 That is an excellent destination for a day trip from Braga.

 That guarantees many unforgettable memories, authentic Portuguese culture, and views of stunning green countryside.
 Not only can visitors learn about the wine-making process while strolling vineyard grounds.
 But they can also taste the best Port Wine.

 Why should you take Portugal Culinary Tours on your next trip?